jmuelbert/jmopenorders/README.rst

 jmopenorders is a generator to generate infos for the affected persons.

-Generate from a excel-output for each service person a seperated excel file.
+Generate from a excel-output for each service person a separated excel file.
 You must the excel-file save as csv-file.

 jmopenorders is written in `Python`_. python does run on almosts known platforms.